Translate

 A Symphony of Everyday Life

-(We open in a modest kitchen.
+We open in a pleasant kitchen.
 It’s a simple, sunny morning, and JONATHAN, a man in his mid-30s, stands before a toaster.
-His hair is slightly disheveled in that “I’m an artist and have been awake for three days straight” way.
-He holds a loaf of bread with two hands like it’s a holy artefact.)
+His hair is slightly dishevelled in that “I’m an artist and have been awake for three days straight” way.
+He holds a loaf of bread with two hands like it’s a holy artefact.

-You… my precious slice of simplicity… shall be my muse.
-We shall rise together, like a phoenix, from these embers of—(suddenly presses down the toaster lever with a flourish)—technology!
+JONATHAN: You… my precious slice of simplicity… shall be my muse.
+We shall rise together, like a phoenix, from these embers of – (suddenly presses down the toaster lever with a flourish) technology!

 But the toaster’s in my soul…